 4. Hinge and Door Knob Locations

 The hinges on the door are the element that help make the door open and close.
 The hinge and knob hole position on your current door needs to be replicated on the new doors.
-If we are providing our Riverside customers with a pre machined door, we need to be able to apply the hinge and knob in the same position as the old doors.
+If we are providing our Riverside customers with a pre machined door, we need to be able to apply the hinge and door knob in the same position as the old doors.

 5. Door Thickness